 Keep plastic shields in place and do not dispose of shields that were purchased or installed.
 Continue all sanitization protocols.

 Visitors (any non-employee or non-student) to the University main campus must adhere to the University's health and safety protocols.
-Anyone who has symptoms of COVID-19 or who has been exposed to individuals who are COVID-19 positive should avoid visiting campus until they receive medical clearance from a healthcare provider.
+Anyone who has symptoms of COVID-19 should avoid visiting campus until they receive medical clearance from a healthcare provider.